-My Opinion on PVC Scale Figures
+My Opinion on Anime Scale Figures

-I personally buy PVC scale figures mainly from Kotobukiya and Megahouse, but I will say I'm extremely picky when it comes to the likeness of the characters.
+I personally buy PVC anime scale figures mainly from Kotobukiya and Megahouse, but I will say I'm extremely picky when it comes to the likeness of the characters.

 With that said, I recommend PVC scale figures, but there are some things you need to look out for when purchasing them.
 First, it's important to note that the paint on the figures usually look different in real life than they do in the promo photos.

-Because you'll be spending 100+ dollars on these figures, I highly recommend you watch unboxings on Youtube to get a more accurate idea of what they'll look like when you get them.
+Because you'll be spending 100+ dollars on these figures, I highly recommend you watch unboxings on YouTube to get a more accurate idea of what they'll look like when you get them.
 In most cases, Japan gets these figures first, so I like to check and see if there's an unboxing video before I jump in and preorder these figures.

 As mentioned, they are expensive.
 And some are just ridiculously expensive, like the Edward & Alphonse Elric Megahouse figure, which was going for over 300 dollars retail in the US.
 Grant it, it is a larger figure than most, but at this price, I find myself looking elsewhere.